-The fundamental of the objective of target costing is to enable management to use proactive cost planning, cost management, and cost reduction practice whereby, cost are planned and managed out of a product and business, early in the design and development cycle, rather than during the later stages of product development and production.
+The fundamental of the objective of target costing is to enable management to use proactive cost planning, cost management, and cost reduction practice whereby, costs are planned and managed out of a product and business, early in the design and development cycle, rather than during the later stages of product development and production.
 It obviously applies to the new product, but can also be applied to product modification or succeeding generations of products.
-It might also be used for the existing product, but costs are more difficult to reduce once a product is development and designed.
+It might also be used for the existing product, but costs are more difficult to reduce once a product is developed and designed.

 Target costing is as much a significant business philosophy as it is a process to plan, manage and reduce cost, it emphasises understanding the market and competition.
-It focuses on customer requirements in terms of quality, functions, and delivery, as well as price; it recognizes the necessity to balance the tradeoffs across the organization, and establishes teams to address them early I the development cycle; and it has, at its core, the fundamental objective to make money, to be able to reinvest, grow and increase value .
+It focuses on customer requirements in terms of quality, functions, and delivery, as well as price; it recognizes the necessity to balance the tradeoffs across the organization and establishes teams to address them early I the development cycle; and it has, at its core, the fundamental objective to make money, to be able to reinvest, grow and increase value .

 Broadly speaking, a target costing system has three objectives: